NadiaHolmlund/Semester_Project/README.md

 ver_0: Working pipeline for training and testing the model using HuggingFace Trainer

-ver_1: Iplementation of MLFlow in above pipeline for experiment tracking
+ver_1: Implementation of MLFlow in above pipeline for experiment tracking